owid/sdg-tracker.org/pages/gender-equality.md

 name: Gender Equality
 description: >-
   The [UN explains](https://www.un.org/sustainabledevelopment/gender-equality/):
-  <q>Gender equality is not only a fundamental human right, but a necessary
-  foundation for a peaceful, prosperous and sustainable world.
+  _"Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world._

-  Providing women and girls with equal access to education, health care, decent work, and representation in political and economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large.</q>
+  _Providing women and girls with equal access to education, health care, decent work, and representation in political and economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large."_

   The UN has defined 9 _Targets_ and 14 _Indicators_ for SDG 5.
 Targets specify